 Following up on a paper on technomoral resilience, co-authored with Katharina Bauer, and expanding my experience with transdisciplinary research, I am currently setting up a collaboration with the research and concept designer Rebekka Strenk, robotics researchers, and partners from the domain of elderly care.
 In a transdisciplinary research and design project, we want to study how care robots disrupt elderly care practices, the relationship between caregivers and the elderly, and what it means for care to be good care.

 A long-standing research interest of mine is the relevance of the philosophy of the later Wittgenstein for discussions in ethics and metaethics.
 Recently I have started working on Wittgenstein's relevance for philosophy and ethics of technology.
-I am currently working on the phenomena of epistemic and moral disruption, and the technological mediation of certainty, and the notion of (deep) moral disagreement.
+I am currently working on the phenomena of epistemic and moral disruption, the technological mediation of certainty, and the notion of (deep) moral disagreement.

 I am in charge of the RESTS-teaching within the study programmes Health Sciences and Technical Medicine.
-This academic year, I will be involved in the modules 2 and 6 (Health Sciences) and 9 and 11 (Technical Medicine).
+This academic year, I will be involved in the module 2 (Health Sciences) and 11 (Technical Medicine).

 Within the PSTS-programme, I teach Ethics and Technology I (together with Maren Behresnen) and MasterLab (together with Andreas Weber).

-I just became a member of the PSTS Programme Committee.
+I am a member of the PSTS Programme Committee.